modabas/ModResults/README.md

 ### Map Result and Result&lt;TValue&gt; instances to another object type (usually not a Result)

+Map functions convert a Result or Result&lt;TValue&gt; to a specified type parameter TReturn instance.

-These types of conversions require two seperate output object factory functions for Ok state and Failed state of input Result object.
+These types of conversions require two seperate output TReturn value functions for Ok state and Failed state of input Result object.

-There are various overloads of [Map() and MapAsync()](./src/ModResults/ResultMapExtensions.cs) extension methods that accepts object factory functions and additional parameters for such conversions.
+There are various overloads of [Map() and MapAsync()](./src/ModResults/ResultMapExtensions.cs) extension methods that accepts value functions and additional arguments to pass into both value functions for such conversions.

 ToResult extension methods described previously, also use these Map methods underneath.